konskons11/ViRAE/README.md

 Installation of the standalone application
 ---------------
-ZWA2 standalone application may be exetuced under Linux or MacOS systems, but firstly requires the installation of the following prerequisites in order to work properly.
+The ZWA2 standalone application may be exetuced under Linux or MacOS systems, but firstly requires the installation of the following prerequisites in order to work properly.

 _Dependencies:_
 - [bwa](http://bio-bwa.sourceforge.net/)